We have heavy American involvement and the hope is that if that keeps up, then phase two will come and phase three will come.

 What is the deal?

-The Red Cross uh uh teams, a medical team and a protection team just arrived to a Nasser hospital, and they're now inside this department waiting uh for the Palestinian prisoners.
+The Red Cross teams, a medical team and a protection team just arrived to a Nasser hospital and they're now inside this department waiting for the Palestinian prisoners.

-Now we know that the Red Cross is going to be transferring uh uh uh the Palestinian prisoners to here to Khanunes.
+Now we know that the Red Cross is going to be transferring the Palestinian prisoners to here, to Khanes.

-Uh uh all of them are going to be transferred to this medical point, they're going to receive medical checkups, everything is going to be checked, and then they are going to uh uh attend a ceremony where thousands of Palestinian families are waiting for their beloved ones.
+Everything is going to be checked and then they are going to attend a ceremony where thousands of Palestinian families are waiting for their beloved ones.

-Now, what we need to know is most of the families do not know who's coming, who's being released, who's going to stay in Israeli prisons, what's gonna happen.
+Now what we need to know is most of the families do not know who's coming, who's being released, who's going to stay in Israeli prisons, what's going to happen.

-So most of uh the Palestinian prisoners' whereabouts are unknown for the So they don't have an idea.
+So most of the Palestinian prisoners' whereabouts are unknown for their About months where they have been not able to reach their family members.

 The Israelis have hostages, but they don't have to fucking return them.

-For the first time, but also let me highlight the fact that these Palestinians were uh uh arrested after October 7.
+For the first time, but also let me highlight the fact that these Palestinians were arrested after October 7th.

-The amount of destruction that is in the streets, the amount of uh uh destruction everywhere across the Gaza Strip is unbearable.
+The amount of destruction that is in the streets, the amount of destruction everywhere across the Gaza Strip is unbearable.

-And it's going to be very hard for these Palestinian prisoners to adjust the fact of how the Israeli forces have completely destroyed uh uh uh Gaza.
+And it's going to be very hard for these Palestinian prisoners to adjust the fact of how the Israeli forces have completely destroyed Gaza.

 Most of those Palestinian prisoners have their family members also killed.